puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_reserved.markdown

 The one exception is the top namespace, whose name is the empty string.

-Multiple namespace segments can be joined together in a class or type name with the `::` (double colon) [namespace][] separator.
+Multiple namespace segments can be joined together in a class or defined type name with the `::` (double colon) [namespace][] separator.

 Class names with multiple namespaces should match the following regular expression:

     \A([a-z][a-z0-9_]*)?(::[a-z][a-z0-9_]*)*\Z

-Note that [some class names are reserved](#reserved-class-names), and [reserved words](#reserved-words) cannot be used as class or type names.
+Note that [some class names are reserved](#reserved-class-names), and [reserved words](#reserved-words) cannot be used as class or defined type names.

 Additionally, you cannot use the name `<MODULE NAME>::init` for a class or defined type.
 This is because `init.pp` is a reserved filename, which should contain a class named after the module.

 ### Modules

-Module names obey the same rules as individual class/type namespace segments.
+Module names obey the same rules as individual namespace segments (like in a class or defined type name).
 That is, they **must begin with a lowercase letter** and can include:

 * Lowercase letters
 * Digits